Sun Fast 52: Design

 The Sun Fast 52 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
 It has a masthead sloop rig, a raked stem, a reverse transom with steps to a swimming platform, an internally mounted spade-type rudder controlled by a wheel and a fixed fin keel or optional shoal-draft keel.
 It displaces 28660 lb and carries 11078 lb of ballast.

 The boat has a draft of 8.04 ft with the standard keel and 5.25 ft with the optional shoal draft keel.

 The boat is fitted with a diesel engine of 80 hp for docking and maneuvering.
 The fuel tank holds 53 u.s.gal and the fresh water tank has a capacity of 140 u.s.gal.

-The design has sleeping accommodation for six people, with either a double berth in the forward cabin, or tow forward cabins with single berths in each.
+The design has sleeping accommodation for six people, with either a double berth in the forward cabin, or two forward cabins with single berths in each.
 There are two aft cabin with double berths under the cockpit.
-The salon has an "L"-shaped settee and a straight settee around a table.
+The salon has an L-shaped settee and a straight settee around a table.
 The galley is located on the starboard side amidships.
 The galley is straight in configuration and is equipped with a four-burner stove, a refrigerator and freezer and dual sinks.
 A navigation station is aft of the galley, on the starboard side.
 There are two heads, one in the bow and one on the port side aft.

 The design has a hull speed of 8.92 kn and a PHRF handicap of 57.